Asa Brigham

-Asa Brigham (31 August 1788 – 3 July 1844) was a Texas politician, businessman and signer of the Texas Declaration of Independence (1836), which declared independence from Mexico.
-He served as Texas Treasurer and mayor of Austin, Texas.
+Asa Brigham (31 August 1788 – 3 July 1844) was an American politician and businessman who served as the first and third treasurer of the Republic of Texas from 1836 to 1840 and from 1841 to 1844 and as the fourth mayor of Austin from 1842 to 1843.
+He was also a signer of the Texas Declaration of Independence in 1836.

 Biography

 Asa Brigham was born in Marlborough, Massachusetts, on 31 August 1788 to Lewis Brigham and Mary Rice Brigham.
 Marriage banns for Brigham and Elizabeth Swift Babcock were published 9 Dec 1810 at Watertown, Massachusetts.
 He resided at Lunenburg, Massachusetts, from 1810 to 1816 and was employed as a tailor.
 He immigrated in 1816 to Alexandria, Louisiana, after suffering a fire and loss of his business.
 By the time he arrived in Texas from Louisiana in April 1830, he was married and had two sons, Samuel and Benjamin, and a married daughter, Adeliza Lewis Brigham.
 In December of the same year he was elected as síndico procurador in the precinct of Victoria and a year later elected comisario for the same precinct.
 Also in 1831, Brigham was appointed to the Brazoria district Board of Health.

 At the time, there was increasing discontent in Texas with the policies of the Mexican government, particularly the ban on slavery and the disarmament/expulsion of American immigrants.
 On June 20, 1832, Brigham joined a number of Texan politicians in signing a convention which indicated their willingness to engage in military actions to ensure the independence of Texas.
 On October 6 of the same year, he was elected treasurer of the Brazoria district.

 After 1832 he kept a ferry at Brazoria, and, in partnership with his son-in-law, ran a mercantile business.
 He became a stockholder in the San Saba Colonization Company and was a receiver of stock for the Brazos and Galveston Railroad.
 He bought land at Hall's Bayou in Brazoria County and in the counties of Galveston and Bastrop, where he grew sugar, cotton and corn in addition to raising cattle.
 At this time, Brigham owned a number of slaves, but later in his life, he was to sign numerous petitions against slavery.